 In cases where the tool’s head is of light to intermediate weight, it is perfectly ok to wedge it with one wide wooden wedge.
 A recently purchased round Adze by S. Djarv Hantverk (a Swedish manufacturer), as well as a Pickaroon by Stubai (Austrian tool manufacture), are hung with the help of a single wooden wedge.

 The geometry and wood species for wood wedges

 One of the leading manufacturers in Europe, Gedore, uses birch and shapes the wedges at 12-15 degrees.
-The leading US aftermarket handle makers are using poplar and provides a “sharper” wedge of 10-8 degrees.
-Often, when I create a wooden wedge, I follow the American tradition of making it narrow, but I prefer to use a harder wood then Poplar such as oak, ash or hard maple.
+The leading US aftermarket handle makers are using poplar and provide a “sharper” wedge of 10-8 degrees.
+Often, when I create a wooden wedge, I follow the American tradition of making it narrow, but I prefer to use a harder wood than Poplar such as oak, ash, or hard maple.

 Below are links to some of the best “how to replace and hang a handle” videos, and at the bottom of this blog is a list of links to places where you can buy hanging wedge sets.

 – Yoav Liberman

 Youtube how-to videos:

 How to replace a loose wooden wedge with a new one.